ph1-xyz/Phazerville-Wiki/Pigeons.md

 Pigeons are easily triggered - by the physical trigger inputs, internal clock pulses, or neighboring applets that generate triggers (like [ProbDiv](https://github.com/benirose/O_C-BenisphereSuite/wiki/ProbDiv)).

 The CV inputs change the _modulo_ number for each channel, affecting the range of the generated melodic sequence.
+It is possible to cause both note values to drop to 0 (the root note), in which case, you've scared all the Pigeons away!
+But if you put one back somehow, they will return... ;)